 Firstly, this cryptocurrency has proven its staying power.
 Many BTC alternatives have come and gone, but this one has been around since 2011.
 With staying power like that, you won’t have to worry about the chance that all your efforts will go to waste as the currency shuts down.

-Second, in comparison to BTC, there may be a higher likelihood that your mining pays off.
-Since bitcoin mining is much more complex, you will have to have better quality software and hardware.
+Second, compared to BTC, there may be a higher likelihood of your mining paying off.
+Since bitcoin mining is much more complex, you will have to have better-quality software and hardware.
 This means that it is much more expensive to mine bitcoin.
 In other words, litecoin is the better option.

-Similarly, on the BTC network, a new block is created roughly every 10 minutes, while on the litecoin blockchain a new block is added approximately every 2.5 minutes.
-This means that your chance of being the “winner” of the block reward is higher as block creation is a more frequent occurrence.
+Similarly, on the BTC network, a new block is created roughly every 10 minutes, while on the litecoin blockchain, a new block is added approximately every 2.5 minutes.
+This means that your chance of being the “winner” of the block reward is higher as block creation is more frequent.

-For these reasons, it may be a better idea to learn how to mine litecoin instead of bitcoin.
+For these reasons, it may be better to learn how to mine litecoin instead of bitcoin.

 How To Mine Litecoin

 When it comes to how to mine litecoin, there are a few things you need to know.
-First, you need to ensure that you have the correct mining software and hardware.
-Then you need to ensure that you know how the cryptocurrency’s mining process works.
+First, you must ensure that you have the correct mining software and hardware.
+Then you must ensure you know how the cryptocurrency’s mining process works.
 Below is all the information you need.

 What Hardware Is Needed?

-Now, specialized LTC mining hardware is available on the market.
-The hardware is called ASICs (Application Specific Integrated Circuit).
+Now, specialised LTC mining hardware is available on the market.
+The hardware is called ASIC (Application Specific Integrated Circuit).
 These pieces of hardware are significantly more powerful than any CPUs and GPUs.
 As a result, they are more likely to ensure that you get your hands on the reward.

-What this means is that now CPUs and GPUs are not worth buying, because you will never win if you use them against the ASICs.
+This means that CPUs and GPUs are not worth buying because you will never win using them against ASICs.
 A popular example of an ASIC for litecoin is the Antminer L3+.
 They are quite difficult to source since they usually sell out almost immediately.
 This is probably because, with a hash rate of 504MH/s, it is the strongest hardware for LTC mining.

 There are, however, other options.
-You could go for the Antminer L3 (not plus), for example.
+For example, you could go for the Antminer L3 (not plus).

 What Software Is Needed?

 If you’re mining using an ASIC, then the hardware will usually have the software you need pre-installed.
-However, if you are mining using a CPU or GPU, you must choose your own software.
-Remember to always ensure that your software is secure and does not contain any malware.
+However, if you are mining using a CPU or GPU, you must choose your software.
+Remember always to ensure that your software is secure and does not contain any malware.

 Choosing mining software can be a tricky process.
-This is because sometimes the software’s developers configure the system to make you their worker, instead of allowing you to mine for yourself, for example.
-Ensure that you don’t make mistakes that will cost you in the end!
+This is because software developers sometimes configure the system to make you their worker instead of allowing you to mine for yourself, for example.
+Ensure you don’t make mistakes that will cost you in the end!

 How Does It Work?
 Solo vs Mining Pool vs Cloud Mining

-This is the option for you if you’ve got all the software and hardware that you need.
-In other words, you can only do it if you personally own all the equipment needed.
+This is your option if you’ve got all the software and hardware you need.
+In other words, you can only do it if you own all the equipment needed.
 This is because, for solo mining, you will not share any of the mining responsibilities with anyone else.

 An upside to this is that you won’t be required to share any rewards you earn.
-The downside is that the equipment can be expensive to purchase and maintain on your own, on top of the fact that you will be using your own electricity and internet connection.
+The downside is that the equipment can be expensive to purchase and maintain on your own, besides the fact that you will be using your electricity and internet connection.

-In the ‘how to mine litecoin’ options list, joining a mining pool may be a safer option.
+In the ‘how to mine litecoin’ options list, joining a mining pool may be safer.
 You will share the burden of resources with other miners.
 This is good for two main reasons.

 First, it could mean you don’t have to spend as much money as you would as a solo miner.

-There are some negatives too, though.
+There are some negatives, too, though.
 You’ll have to share the block rewards with everyone in the mining pool.
-If there are 10,000 people in the pool, and 1 block reward is about 12.5 LTC, the reward will be small.
+If there are 10,000 people in the pool, and one block reward is about 12.5 LTC, the reward will be small.
 In addition, you only get rewarded based on the amount of power you provide to the pool.
-There are also fees you have to pay to be a part of the pool.
+You also have to pay fees to be a part of the pool.

-Cloud mining is for those who want to mine but prefer not to buy the equipment at all.
+Cloud mining is for those who want to mine but prefer not to buy the equipment.
 Essentially, you pay a Litecoin mining rig to do the mining for you.
 Really, all you need is a computer.

 Should You Mine Litecoin?
 Pros And Cons

-Now that you know how to mine litecoin, you need to decide if it is the best option for you.
+Now that you know how to mine litecoin, you need to decide if it is the best option.
 To help you with this, here is a list of some pros and cons.

-- While solving the puzzle to win the block reward is difficult, it is much easier on the litecoin blockchain than it is on the bitcoin network.
+- While solving the puzzle to win the block reward is difficult, it is much easier on the litecoin blockchain than on the bitcoin network.